programminghistorian/ph-submissions/en/drafts/originals/displaying-a-georeferenced-map-in-storymap-js.md

 {% include figure.html filename="raleighNCgeoreferencedmap_storymapjs.png" caption="This is an example of a georeferenced map of North Carolina using the StoryMap JS search feature to find the city: Raleigh, NC, United States." %}

 <div class="alert alert-info">
-<i>Note: It might take StoryMap JS time to load your map.
-You should add at least four points (slides) to your map before previewing it, so the platform has time to adjust to the georeferenced map.</i>
+Note: It might take StoryMap JS time to load your map.
+You should add at least four points (slides) to your map before previewing it, so the platform has time to adjust to the georeferenced map.
 </div>

 Now add another new slide and enter a new location or geographic coordinates into the location search.
-You can easily get the geographic coordinates for any location using Google Maps or from a website such as [Latitude and Longitude Finder](https://www.latlong.net/).
+You can easily get the geographic coordinates for any location using Google Maps or from a website such as [Latitude and Longitude Finder](https://perma.cc/5L7W-ZYTQ).

 In StoryMap JS, you should copy and paste the decimal geographic coordinates of the location you would like to map in the "Search for location" field.
 Add "lat:" (without quotation marks) in front of the latitude and "lon:" in front of the longitude, like this:

 lat:35.595909, lon:-82.550041

 <div class="alert alert-info">
-<i>Note: There should be no spaces between the colon symbol after lat: and lon: and there should be a comma between lat: and lon:, otherwise StoryMap JS won’t read in the geographic coordinates.</i>
+Note: There should be no spaces between the colon symbol after lat: and lon: and there should be a comma between lat: and lon:, otherwise StoryMap JS won’t read in the geographic coordinates.
 </div>

  {% include figure.html filename="ashevilleNCgeoreferencedmap_storymapjs.png" caption="This is an example of a georeferenced map of North Carolina using the StoryMap JS search feature to find the city: Asheville, NC, United States using geographic coordinates." %}